 Community Health Workers (CHWs) work with patients who have multiple health issues and experience barriers to care.
 Most CPP patients are immigrants or refugees who have limited English proficiency, little social support and/or are not familiar with the US medical system.
 CPP CHWs meet patients where they are at in their care, help create and accomplish goals, and ultimately increase their connection to primary care.

-Connect to Wellness is a partnership between Mass General and Boston Senior Home Care that began in April 2017 and offers on-site health and social services to residents living in three apartment buildings surrounding the hospital campus in Boston’s West End and Beacon Hill.
+Connect to Wellness offers on-site health and social services to residents living in three apartment buildings surrounding the hospital campus in Boston’s West End and Beacon Hill.
 The objective of this community collaborative is to assist all residents in maintaining independence as they age in place by identifying social and health related needs and providing intervention.

 The EASTIE Coalition works to strengthen protective factors and decrease risk factors to prevent substance use and abuse for youth, adults and families through education, prevention, and intervention strategies.